Burnie Glacier Chalet

 Simplest and easiest way to get to Burnie is to fly in and out of Smithers, BC.
 I recommend getting there the day before to allow time for your baggage to catch up to you in case it gets bumped.
 It’s tempting to try to arrive on the 9:30 am Friday flight, stroll across the tarmac and get into the helicopter to Burnie at 10:30 am, but it’s very risky!

 You can also consider flying in and out of Terrace, BC which is a 2.5 hour drive from Smithers.
 Tickets to Terrace are often hundreds of dollars cheaper than to Smithers.
 You would need to rent a car, either as a one-way drop off twice or for the whole week — the costs work out to be about the same either way.
+This might make sense if you’re travelling as a group, especially if you decide to mix a trip to Smithers with a visit to Shames and Hudson Bay ski resorts.

 If you choose to drive to Smithers from your home be aware that it’s a long, lonely 2-lane highway and while it’s well maintained for a northern BC road it’s quite a long haul and in a winter storm your pace could slow to a crawl.
 So check the weather and give yourself enough time.